 Thing is, if Obama loses how are the GOP going to pressure him to extend them again?
 And if he wins, same difference.
 How are the GOP going to manufacture a crises in the lame duck?

-The GOP can’t make a huge crises about it in the middle of a presidential election, unless they want to make the election a referendum on the bush tax cuts, which I would not put past them.
 Barring a global economic meltdown or a new war, I expect 2012 to BE an referendum on the Bush Tax Cuts.
 Because the Bush Tax Cuts – and actually deepening the Bush Tax Cuts – is the only thing a Republican can run on and use as a “jobs program”.
-And the 2012 election is going to be an election based on “how… Read more »
+And the 2012 election is going to be an election based on “how shitty am I feeling about the economy”.

 Two things could happen next year that would make this a pretty good deal, in that the worst of it could be mitigated or reversed: A Dem majority in the House and a Dem Senate that finally dumps the filibuster for once and for all.
 Sadly enough, the former is more likely than the latter.
 But if we yet again allow a brat minority to control the Senate, we’re just asking to start this whole sordid drama all over again.